eda-labs/nfd24-lab/docs/lab1.md

 Here is the K8s Custom Resource in the YAML format for deploying the configuration needed to create a functional fabric.
 This is our desired intent!

-You can use the kubectl tab below and copy the command and paste it in your terminal to do it all for you!
+/// tab | `kubectl apply`

-/// tab | `kubectl`
+You can copy the command and paste it in your terminal to do it all for you!

 ```bash
 cat << 'EOF' | tee my-fabric.yaml | kubectl apply -f -